St. Louis Hills, St. Louis: St. Louis Hills History

 Cyrus Crane Willmore, for whom the neighborhood's second park is named, became the visionary developer of the St. Louis Hills 700 acre neighborhood.
 He came to St. Louis in 1912 after graduation from the University of Illinois law school and worked for a realty firm until 1922 when he formed his own company.
 Willmore's intentions for the area were clear from the beginning: tree-lined residential streets for families and single persons, churches and schools throughout, bordered on three sides by developing businesses, and open green spaces in parks.
 (See Architecture and Parks for more information.)

 Names of streets within the neighborhood, as well as early development architecture, reflect Willmore's English heritage—Nottingham Avenue, Devonshire Avenue, Tamm Avenue to name a few.
 Eichelberger Street, a main east-west roadway through the center of St. Louis Hills, was originally named Clarke Road for George C. Clarke.
 Mature trees lining streets throughout the area are predominantly oak, maple, poplar, with birch trees along Francis Park.

 St. Louis Cardinals Hall-of-Famer Stan Musial lived in St. Louis Hills for much of his baseball career, on Childress Avenue from 1948 to 1955 and Westway Road from 1955 to 1965.

+St Louis Hills is divided into two Catholic parishes: St Gabriel the Archangel in the north and St Raphael the Archangel in the southern end of the neighborhood.